-It's often said that Indigenous culture has been 'lost' due to colonisation.
-In this context, the word 'lost' is a euphemism which obscures the harsh reality that colonising policies and practices actually devastated many elements of Indigenous culture, often intentionally.
-The word 'lost' erases the role of the colonisers in the destruction of culture, at worst implying that Indigenous people are responsible for the disintegration of their culture.
-In the context of cultural breakdown, the word 'stolen' is less appropriate than 'devastated' because it implies colonisers took Indigenous culture for themselves, when the reality is that colonisers rejected, suppressed and even eradicated culture in many places.
-It's also important to acknowledge that, despite the impact of colonisation, Indigenous culture is never lost or completely destroyed but is always ready to be rediscovered and revived.
+It's often said that First Nations cultures have been 'lost' due to colonisation.
+In this context, the word 'lost' is a euphemism which obscures the harsh reality that colonising policies and practices actually devastated many elements of First Nations cultures, often intentionally.
+The word 'lost' erases the role of the colonisers in the destruction of culture, at worst implying that First Nations people are responsible for the disintegration of their cultures.
+In the context of cultural breakdown, the word 'stolen' is less appropriate than 'devastated' because it implies colonisers took First Nations culture for themselves, when the reality is that colonisers rejected, suppressed and even eradicated culture in many places.
+It's also important to acknowledge that, despite the impact of colonisation, First Nations cultures are never lost or completely destroyed but always ready to be rediscovered and revived.

-In reference to colonial acquisition of land, the removal of children and taking of wages owed to Indigenous people, the word 'stolen' is more appropriate than 'lost'.
+In reference to colonial acquisition of land, the removal of children and taking of wages owed to First Nations people, the word 'stolen' is more appropriate than 'lost'.
 In these contexts, colonisers did in fact take and keep land, children and wages.
 However, be aware that using the word 'stolen' can elicit a strong, defensive or even aggressive response from some people.